CallumMyers4/Honours-Project-Repository/README.md

 ------------------------------------------------DEVELOPMENT-----------------------------------------------------------------------------
-- Need to work out why so many gaps are only 1 long, and edit params to try to avoid 1 block of ground between gaps (make a minimum number of blocks before a new gap can begin, as well as the time affecting chance?)
+- Need to work out why so many gaps are only 1 long, and edit params to try to avoid 1 block of ground between gaps (make a minimum number of blocks before a new gap can begin, as well as the time affecting chance?) - fixed
-- Platform height needs to be adjusted to ensure player can both fit under and jump onto them - fixed
+- Platform height needs to be adjusted to ensure player can both fit under and jump onto them - fixed Could add in a jump mechanic for the spider if it detects ground at a higher level, may help fix spiders being stuck in small spaces?
 ----------------------------------------------------------------------------------------------------------------------------------------